Rare Roosevelt Dimes Worth Money

 1975 No-S Proof Dime

-The 1975 No-S Proof Dime is one of the rarest and most valuable modern U.S. coins.
-It is a proof dime that was struck at the San Francisco Mint, which normally includes an “S” mint mark for proof coins.
-However, due to a minting error, a small number of 1975 proof dimes were produced without this “S” mint mark, making them highly sought after by collectors.
+The 1975 No-S Proof Dime is among the rarest and most valuable modern U.S. coins.
+It is a proof dime struck at the San Francisco Mint, usually including an “S” mint mark for proof coins.
+However, a few 1975-proof dimes were produced without this “S” mint mark due to a minting error, making them highly sought after by collectors.

-This coin is one of the rarest and most valuable error coins in the Roosevelt Dime series.
-Only two examples of this proof dime are known to exist, and one sold for $456,000 at auction in 2019.
+This coin is among the rarest and most valuable error coins in the Roosevelt Dime series.
+Only two examples of this proof dime exist; one sold for $456,000 at auction in 2019.

 1982 No P Mint Mark